• About

 If following in the steps of Anthony Bourdain is on your agenda as a foodie, you’ll want to make sure you stop in at Apizza Scholls!
 I visited this pizza spot with a group of Bourdain fans organized by my fellow blogger friend Valerie at Eat Like Bourdain to check this one off my bucket list.

-I can confirm the pizza is delicious, with the Amatriciana (one of the pizzas Uncle Tony ate) and the Meatball & Onion being my favorites.
+I can confirm the pizza here is delicious, with the Amatriciana (one of the pizzas Uncle Tony ate) and the Meatball & Onion being my favorites.
 They also have a really good Caesar as a pizza pre-game!

 What to Get: Amatriciana and Meatball & Onion pizzas